-The 21st Annual Acculturation Seminar for International Priests will be held in-person at St. John’s University.
-St. John’s University directs this program to international priests who have been ministering in the US.
+The 22nd Annual Acculturation Seminar for International Priests is a virtual seminar created and hosted by St. John’s University.
+The University directs this program to international priests who minister in the US.
 We welcome these men who profit spiritually and ministerially as they study with their peers and reflect on ministry and culture in the US.
-This program will run in accordance with University guidelines established in response to the COVID-19 pandemic.
-All participants are required to be fully vaccinated and boosted prior to the beginning of the program.

 Rev. Patrick J. Griffin, C.M.

 Executive Director, Vincentian Center for Church and Society

 Faculty: Courses are led by St. John‘s University faculty (specializing in business, law, theology, psychology, speech, and anthropology), staff of the Vincentian Center, diocesan administrators, foreign-born resident priests, as well as experienced pastors.